ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 Furthermore, clients MUST NOT display the value of the `"o"` field to the end user unless one of the following conditions is met:

-  * The value matches a registered organization name maintaiend in a trust list maintained by the client, OR
+  * The value matches a registered organization name in a trust list maintained by the client, OR
   * The value consists solely of an organization name and does not contain any additional free-form content such as instructions, URLs, or messaging intended to influence end user behavior, as determined by client security policy or heuristics.